Marion Carpenter: Death

 Carpenter died of natural causes; the official primary cause was emphysema.
 She died at home, nearly destitute, and alone except for her Rottweiler.
 The closest of what were casual friends recalled that she had a son and led an effort to find him.
 A distant elderly cousin, found in Maine, authorized one of her friends to act as the executor of her estate.

 Carpenter's treasured photography equipment, including over a dozen of her cameras, developers, diffusers and lights, her pictures, and few other possessions were sold at an estate sale in March 2003 by her son Mjohn who had finally been reached by friends and told of his mother's death.
 Several of the older cameras are historical items that form a physical legacy.
 Her ashes, along with those of her mother, were scattered on a farm between Villard and Glenwood, Minnesota, where she had spent summers as a child.
-This was done by her son Mjohn, who also donated many of her photographs to the Truman Library in Independence, MO.
+This was done by her son Mjohn, who also donated many of her photographs to the Truman Library and Museum in Independence, MO.